*The final deadline for applications is March 20th, 2023.*

 OneTeacher is conducting the search for thinkLaw’s Curriculum and Systems Specialist.
 At OneTeacher we care deeply about education equity and connect individuals and organizations that will advance this cause.
 We partner with like-minded organizations like thinkLaw to support them in making a match with professionals who will make their vision and mission a reality.

-The Priority Application Deadline is February 10 with interviews to take place during the weeks of January 30th, February 6, and February 16th.
+The final application deadline is March 20th.
 You’re encouraged to share your completed application (given the components below) as soon as possible.

 Please submit all application components directed to Erin Tobin, email@example.com.
 Applications should include the components listed below: